JacobElbaz/event-website/README.md

 ## Deployment

-I used Heroku for deployment.
+I used Netlify for deployment.

 This is a link to my deployed website: https://event-react-frontend.netlify.app/